iter8-tools/iter8/mkdocs/docs/tutorials/deployments/slo-validation-ghaction.md

 Adapt [these instructions](../../getting-started/first-experiment.md#verify-app) to verify that stable and candidate versions of your app are running.

 ## 3. Enable Iter8 GitOps
 3.1) [Create a personal access token on GitHub](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token).
-In Step 8 of this process, grant `repo` and `read:org` permissions to this token.
-This will ensure that the token can be used by Iter8 to update your app manifest in GitHub.
+In Step 8 of this process, grant `repo`, `workflow` and `read:org` permissions to this token.
+This will ensure that the token can be used by Iter8 to trigger GitHub Actions workflows.

 3.2) Create K8s secret
 ```shell